masonhaines/CS-381-mason-haines/as0/README.txt

 A Simple Window README

-This program is designed to create a simple window that features centered text that remains centered even when the window is resized.
+This program is designed to create a simple window featuring centered text that remains centered even when the window is resized.
 Some creative liberty has been taken to make this task more appealing.

 ----Instructions----
+Please open your terminal and..

 1. Update System and Install Dependencies